 - Experience in a call center environment

-- This position will regularly work 32-40 hours per week during the swing shift (4 pm – 12:30 am) or overnight shift (typically starting between 11 pm – 12 am with 8-10 hour shifts).
+- This position will regularly work 32-40 hours per week during the day shift (Fridays through Mondays, 7:30 am – 4 pm), swing shift (4 pm – 12:30 am) and/or overnight shift (typically starting between 11 pm – 12 am with 8-10 hour shifts).
 This position requires working some holidays.

 - This position requires the ability to work in the Portland office and it is expected that staff will work during their scheduled shifts in the event of inclement weather conditions.